 Photos: The Straits Times, Shin Min Daily News, Omy.sg, Lianhe Wanbao, Tan Tock Seng

-In the wee hours of Saturday (May 12) morning, Mr Ma's Ferrari hit a taxi which in turn hit a motorcycle at the junction of Victoria Street and Rochor Road.
-Three people died as a result, and footage of another taxi's camera shows the driver beating the red light with the $1.8 million car.
+In the wee hours of Saturday (May 12) morning, a Ferrari hit a taxi which in turn hit a motorcycle at Rochor Road.
+So far, three are reported dead, and footage of another taxi's camera shows the Ferrari driver beat the red light.

 The clip also reveals that at least eight lucky people escaped the horrific accident by just seconds.

-Mr Ma Chi came from China a few years ago.
+The Ferrari driver was Mr Ma Chi, 31, a businessman who came from China a few years ago.
 He was pronounced dead at the scene of the accident.

 The taxi driver, 52-year-old Mr Cheng Teck Hock, was pronounced brain dead and passed away at Tan Tock Seng Hospital.
 He was the sole breadwinner of his family, and is survived by his wife and three children.